karenmxm/Pewlett-Hackard-Analysis/README.md

   - The number of retring Techique Leaders (3,063), although much smaller than Engineer and Staff, is still needed to prepare to fill in.
   - Although there are only 2 retiring Managers, this is 22% of the managers since there are only 9 departments in Pewlett-Hackard.
   - There is a large shortage of available employees who are eligible for mentor roles.
-    - Total retiring employees (72,458) vs. mentorship eligible employees (1,549).
+    - Total Retiring Employees (72,458) vs. Mentorship Eligible Employees (1,549).

 - Recommendations
-  - The top three positions, Engineer, Staff and Technique Leader are on the top of the list to fill in.
+  - The top three positions, Engineer, Staff and Technique Leader, are on the top of the list to be filled in.
   - Managers in Sales and Research departments need to be filled in near future.
   - Pewlett-Hackard need set new criteria for mentorship eligibility to increase the number of employees that are eligible for mentorship.